padmanabhan-r/padmanabhan-r/README.md

 I build Applied AI, agentic systems, and software that usually does what it’s told—
 after sufficient interrogation of data and a few strategic print statements.

-Lately, I’ve been **tinkering with Edge AI**, wiring together cameras, bulbs, and whatever hardware is lying around the house, and seeing how far I can push intelligence closer to the edge.
+Lately, I’ve been tinkering with Edge AI, wiring together cameras, bulbs, and whatever hardware is lying around the house, and seeing how far I can push intelligence closer to the edge.

 When I’m not coding, I’m making loud noises with guitars and drums,
 or losing boss fights “to understand the mechanics.”